 Prescription Drug Addiction and Co-occurring Mental Health Disorders

 In extreme cases, a person with a mental health disorder can be impossible to communicate with.
 Some might feel that the mental disorder and addiction are too complicated to treat.
-However, teams of specialists are trained to successfully treat these co-occurring disorders.
+However, specialists are trained to successfully treat these co-occurring disorders.
 As one disorder is healed, the co-occurring disorder generally improves.
-In a safe and loving way, mental health disorders and substance abuse disorders can be diagnosed and treated simultaneously.
+In a loving way, mental health disorders and substance use disorders can be diagnosed and treated simultaneously.

 Prescription drug addiction must not be left untreated.
-If you have questions regarding your own use of prescription drugs, talk openly to the doctor who prescribes them to you.
+A prescription drug addiction rehab center can help.
 If you are suspicious that someone in your family is abusing prescription drugs, we are here for you.
-Call our toll-free helpline 24 hours a day to speak to an admissions coordinator about available treatment options.
+Call our toll-free helpline at 269.280.4673 24 hours a day to speak to an admissions coordinator about available treatment options.